sovrin-foundation/libsovtoken/doc/building.md

 ### Step 2 Environment Configuration
 For this example
-- all libraries and prebuilt prebuilt indy-sdk dependencies was put in `d:\engineering\libs`
+- all libraries and prebuilt indy-sdk dependencies was put in `d:\engineering\libs`
 - during open ssl install, selected the option install opensll in bin sub-directory

 Set the following environment variables: